Impact of the COVID-19 pandemic on cricket: Oceania

-On 14 March 2020, the remaining two One Day International (ODI) matches of the Chappell-Hadlee Trophy along with the three-match Twenty20 International (T20I) series between Australia and New Zealand were cancelled due to new border restrictions imposed by the New Zealand government.
+On 14 March 2020, the remaining two One Day International (ODI) matches of the Chappell–Hadlee Trophy along with the three-match Twenty20 International (T20I) series between Australia and New Zealand were cancelled due to new border restrictions imposed by the New Zealand government.
 The first ODI match of the series had been played on 13 March behind closed doors in Sydney.
 The following day, Cricket Australia confirmed that the final round of matches in the 2019–20 Sheffield Shield season had been cancelled, with New South Wales being named as the winners of the tournament.
 New Zealand Cricket cancelled the final two rounds of matches in the 2019–20 Plunket Shield season, with Wellington being named the winners of the tournament.

 On 24 March 2020, the ICC confirmed that all ICC qualifying events, across all regions, scheduled to take place before 30 June 2020 had been postponed due to the pandemic.
-This included tri-series in PNG, including PNG, Nepal and UAE.
+This included tri-series between PNG, Nepal and UAE.

 On 30 June 2020, Zimbabwe's ODI tour to Australia was postponed.
 On 4 August 2020, the West Indies T20I tour to Australia was also postponed.
 On 25 September 2020, Cricket Australia confirmed that the one-off Test match against Afghanistan, and the limited-overs series against New Zealand had both been postponed due to the pandemic.